linto-ai/linto-os-generator/README.md

 You're done !

 You can flash your SD card with this whole new image !
+Don't forget to expand your filesystem on the target Raspberry Pi device.

 ## Soundcard